The seventh entry in the Mega Man X

-- Incredibly Lame Pun: Tornado Tonion is a fat Onion-based reploid who must weigh at least a TON.
-His Japanese name uses Debunion (debu=fat) instead.
+- Incredibly Lame Pun: Tornado Tonion is a fat Onion-based Reploid who must weigh at least a TON.
+His Japanese name uses Debonian (debu = fat) instead.

 - Kangaroo Pouch Ride: Vanishing Gungaroo rides a giant kangaroo mech, with the cockpit located in its "pouch".

 - Last Lousy Point: The reploid in Flame Hyenard's stage, Leon, is among the most difficult reploids to rescue.
 This is entirely due to his positioning, under a bomb that will kill him very quickly near some ring lasers that you have to pass by.
 If they hit you, you'll get knocked down far too long to save the reploid.
 The only ways to rescue him reliably are to use Axl's roll move (which grants temporary invincibility) to cut through the ring lasers or exploit Triple Invincible (a chip effect that triples the time your Mercy Invincibility is active).
 A lesser specific example is Edie in Soldier Stonekong's stage, who is essentially wedged in a spike pit.
 It's not impossible to get him without dying, but it's a hassle.
 In general, any reploid who dies easily or is in an obscure/obtuse place.
 At least Leon doesn't have any sort of part, so it's no huge loss if he gets blown up.

 - Lazy Backup: X7 has a team mechanic, where you choose two Hunters and can switch between them without leaving the stage.
 However, as soon as one of them is defeated, you lose a life and have to start over.
 Where did the other Hunter go?